Motivational Interviewing and Behaviour Change (short course)

 Anyone who is interested in communicating with people more effectively to motivate them to make positive changes.
 The skills gained can be used in a broad range of areas including: rehabilitation, pain management, mental health, occupational health, health promotion, vocational rehabilitation, drug and alcohol use, public health and social care.

-Motivation Interviewing is a highly effective, evidence based and deeply client centred approach aimed at helping people achieve positive behaviour change.
+Motivation Interviewing is a highly effective, evidence based and deeply client centred approach aimed at helping people achieve positive behaviour change and growth.
 A variety of learning methods are used in a supportive learning environment reinforced by a strong evidence base and real life examples.
 There are lots of opportunities to explore the relevance of this approach to your own practice.
 The principles learned can be taken back to the workplace and used with colleagues and service users alike to promote positive change.

-General areas covered
+General areas covered:

-- learn about how to understand people’s existing motivation through careful listening of the language they use
+• Learn about how to understand people’s existing motivation through careful listening of the language they use.

 Skills gained for the workplace, technical skills or academic skills